-During the Summer of 2019, under the leadership of Georgia Chapter AFS President Jim Page, a team of Chapter volunteers review and revised the Chapter’s by-laws to make changes necessary for efficient management of the Chapter and to ensure we were following the Constitution of the American Fisheries Society.
+During the Summer of 2019, under the leadership of Georgia Chapter AFS President Jim Page, a team of Chapter volunteers reviewed and revised the Chapter’s by-laws to make changes necessary for efficient management of the Chapter and to ensure we were following the Constitution of the American Fisheries Society.

-During the July 16, 2019 meeting of the Management Committee of the American Fisheries Society the revision of the Chapter’s by-laws was unanimously approved.
+During the July 16, 2019 meeting of the Management Committee of the American Fisheries Society, the revision of the Chapter’s by-laws was unanimously approved.
 The Georgia Chapter of the American Fisheries Society voting members also unanimously approved the revised by-laws and this was shared during the November 8, 2019 EXCOM meeting.

 Highlights of the revised by-laws include: